optimocha/speed-booster-pack/README.txt

 == Frequently Asked Questions ==

-For complete usage instructions, you can visit the [Plugin Documentation](https://optimocha.com/speed-booster-pack-documentation/) page.
+For complete usage instructions, you can visit the [Plugin Documentation](https://speedboosterpack.com/docs/) page.

 = I like your plugin, how do I thank you? =

-We don't accept any donations, if that's what you're asking! :) But we do like to have our users [review the plugin](https://wordpress.org/support/plugin/speed-booster-pack/reviews/#new-post) with a fair star rating.
+We don't accept any donations, if that's what you're asking! 😊 But we do like to have our users [review the plugin](https://wordpress.org/support/plugin/speed-booster-pack/reviews/#new-post) with a fair star rating.
 And we always appreciate you recommending our plugin to other people!

 = I have a bug report! =

-We love you already!
-Please contact us (link above in the About section) so we can get to the bottom of the bug you found. **If it's a legitimate bug, you'll be awarded with discount coupons to our services!**
+We love you already! ❤ Please issue your bug report [over GitHub](https://github.com/optimocha/speed-booster-pack/) so we can get started squashing it. **If it's a legitimate bug, you'll be awarded with discount coupons to our services!**

 = This plugin broke my site! =